How do you write a Board of Directors Resolution? | Aprio

 Why is a board of directors resolution required?

 A resolution of the board of directors is not required for day-to-day activities like reviewing the organization’s financials or discussing strategic opportunities.
 Still, formal votes, approvals, and documentation are all needed for significant board decisions.
-In most organizations or corporations, resolutions are typically required for actions with significant financial ramifications, a change in procedures, or a change in governance authority.
+In most organizations or corporations, board resolutions are typically required for actions with significant financial ramifications, a change in procedures, or a change in governance authority.

 • Entering a long-term lease agreement